andylyonette/BoseSoundTouchPSModule/README.md

 ## Usage
-### Connecting to Tesla
+### Finding your Bose SoundTouch Devices
-In order to retrieve data and send commands to a Tesla vehicle each time you open a new PowerShell session you first need to get a token from the Tesla customer API OATH service and get the ID used by the API to identify the vehicle you wish to affect.
+In order to send commands to a Bose SoundTouch device each time you open a new PowerShell session you first need to get a token from the Bose SoundTouch API OATH service and get the a list of Bose SoundTouch devices associated with your account.
 This can be achieved with the following commands:

 `$token = Get-BoseSoundTouchAccountToken -Credential (Get-Credential)`

+`$devices = Get-BoseSoundTouchAccountDevice -Token $token`

+You can see all the devices by typing `$devices` and select an individual device by piping th `Where-Object`:

-`$device = Get-BoseSoundTouchAccountDevice -Token $token | Where-Object {$_.name -like "Bose SoundTouch 10 - Bathroom"}`
+`$device = $devices | Where-Object {$_.name -like "Bose SoundTouch 10 - Bathroom"}`

 If you only have one Bose SoundTouch device in your SoundTouch account you just can use:

 `$token = Get-BoseSoundTouchAccountToken -Credential (Get-Credential)`

 `$device = Get-BoseSoundTouchAccountDevice -Token $token`

+This `$device` variable can now be used with each of the Cmdlets.
+For example:

+`Select-SoundTouchDevicePreset -Preset 4 -Device $device`

+`Set-SoundTouhcDeviceVolume -50 -Device $device`

 ### Cmdlet Reference